Vishakha9730/Linux-/Session-14.md

 - -f -> file name.
 (Compulsory option)
 - -v -> verbose or view.
 - -t -> list the content from archive.
-- -x -> execute the content from archive.
+- -x -> execute/extract the content from archive.
 - -C -> copy content from an archive to another directory.

 # Compression-